171-Logo-Siber-FullStack-Bootcamp/week4-assignment-aahmetmeliksah/day3/day3.md

 ## HW

 Make the same structure that lecturer has done in the class. make sure you include comments in your code!!!

+## Study these for next class

+Middleware, how to differentiate something with middleware in express Express web development, how it works, how to publish it, how to publish it on Docker Look at Mongo and neo4j